 - Commander Pairings

-Commander skills is what identifies each commander and determine the strength and uses in the battle.
-One of the main difference between rarity of commanders is quality of skills and cost of upgrades.
+Commander skills are what identifies each commander and determines the strength and use in the battle.
+One of the main differences between the rarity of commanders is the quality of skills and the cost of upgrades.

-In Rise of Kingdoms, there’s no stat difference between commanders — a nice feature unlike other games.
-Though, you can improve your commander’s stats through investing their talent points in the talent tree builder.
+In Rise of Kingdoms, there’s no stat difference between commanders — a nice feature, unlike other games.
+You can improve your commander’s stats by investing their talent points in the talent tree builder.

 Pointers to know about Commander Skills:

-- You get talent points for leveling up commander’s level.
+- You get talent points for leveling up the commander’s level.

 - Each level up increases the commander’s troop capacity.

-- Starring up unlocks the next skill for commander.
+- Starring up unlocks the next skill for the commander.

-- On 3rd star, the ability to send a secondary commander is unlocked.
+- On the 3rd star, you open the ability to send a secondary commander.

-- On 5th & 6th star, commander gets extra talent points.
+- On 5th & 6th stars, the commander gets extra talent points.

 - Skills scale based on the total attack value of your march.

-- All commanders have same amount of talent points per level.
+- All commanders have the same amount of talent points per level.

-- There’s no special or hidden bonuses for legendary commanders.
+- There are no special or hidden bonuses for legendary commanders.

 Upgrading Commander Skills

-To draw a comparsion for you, here’s how many commander sculptures you need to max out your commander’s skills:
+To draw a comparison for you here’s how many commander sculptures you need to max out your commander’s skills: